yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ### Set custom error message

 The merchant can define a custom error message after an input validation.
 To accomplish this, it is necessary to execute the method `secureFieldInstance.setError()`, for each field you wish to set a custom error message for.
-The code block below presents an example:
+The following code block shows an example:

 ```javascript
 const secureFieldInstance = secureFields.create({...})